-O: What is the purpose of this meeting?
+Q: What is the purpose of this meeting?

-A: This is the Annual Meeting of our shareholders.
+A. This is the Annual Meeting of our shareholders.
 At this meeting, we will be voting on the following matters:

-- 1. The election of nine directors; - Approval of, on a non-binding advisory basis, the compensation of our named executive officers; and - Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2022.
+- 1. The election of nine directors; - Approval of, on a non-binding advisory basis, the compensation of our named executive officers; - Approval of, on a non-binding advisory basis, the frequency of the shareholder vote on the compensation of our named executive officers; - Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2023; and - Approval of an amendment to and restatement of our Restated Certificate of Incorporation to permit the exculpation of officers card helps ensure that we receive a quorum of shares necessary to hold the meeting.

 Our Board of Directors strongly encourages you to exercise your right to vote on these matters.
 Your vote is important.
-Voting early by Internet, telephone or mailing proxy or voting instruction card helps ensure that we receive a quorum of shares necessary to hold the meeting.
+Voting early by Internet, telephone or mailing proxy or voting instruction